Xre0uS/KiD/payloads/readme.md

 2. `bkbx64.exe` is a x64 tcp reverse shell encoded in a custom c++ payload.
 X
 3. `bkbx86.exe` is a x86 tcp reverse shell encoded in a custom c++ payload.
 X
 4. `bkbpayload.ll` and `bkbpayloadraw.cs` are XOR encoded tcp revershell written in a custom C# payload that uses a powershell file to download and execute in memory.
+5. `test1.exe` is a tcp reverse shell encoded in custom python payload.
+X

 A number of tools and lanaguages was used to the process of trying to bypass windows defender, including: Veil, metasploit windows defender evasion, complining custom payloads, we tried payloads encoded using python, c, c++, c#, ruby, go, java.